iQSM+

 4. Run

 If you're starting from raw DICOMs, do the DICOM → NIfTI conversion step first.
-Then choose the Web App (recommended) or the Command-Line Interface.
+Then choose the Web App (recommended) or the Command-Line Interface -- natively, or via Docker if you'd rather not set up a Python environment (also the only way to get automatic bet2 brain extraction on Windows or macOS -- see Troubleshooting).

 DICOM → NIfTI conversion